Leica X Typ 113 vs Canon T5i

 Body comparison: Leica X Typ 113 vs Canon T5i

 The side-by-side display below illustrates the physical size and weight of the Leica X Typ 113 and the Canon T5i.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X Typ 113 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is notably larger (37 percent) than the Leica X Typ 113.
 In this context, it is worth noting that neither the X Typ 113 nor the T5i are weather-sealed.